 How Much to Save for Retirement

-Saving and investing for retirement doesn't have to be complicated.
+Saving and investing for retirement doesn’t have to be complicated.
 There are plenty of reputable financial advisors out there to assist you along the way.
-The key is to determine how much you'll realistically need to save, and then develop a plan to achieve your goal.
+The key is to determine how much to save for retirement based on what you’ll realistically need, and then develop a plan to achieve your goal.
 When setting your retirement goal, you should:

 - Focus on how much to save and where to invest it.

 - Create a plan and track your progress.